Cardinals vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will hand the ball to Wade Miley (9-4) for his 23rd start of the season.
+- The Brewers will hand the ball to Corbin Burnes (10-8) for his 32nd start of the season.

-- He has earned a quality start nine times in 22 starts this season.
+- He has earned a quality start 19 times in 31 starts this season.

-- Miley has pitched five or more innings in two straight games and will look to extend that streak.
+- Burnes has pitched five or more innings in 29 straight games and will look to extend that streak.

-- He has finished six appearances without allowing an earned run in 22 chances this season.
+- He has finished eight appearances without allowing an earned run in 31 chances this season.

 |Opponent